ding-lab/VEP_annotate/cwl/README.md

 Note that TinJasmine workflow will need to be updated to either run the TinJasmine CWL or have default values added

+For custom annotation, required for ClinVar rescue, using custom arguments from
+    testing/direct_call/2_vep_annotate_cache.TinDaisy.sh
+These are defined as arguments in vep_annotate.TinDaisy.cwl